execRooted/discord-updater/README.md

 # Discord Updater for Linux

+> Made and tested on Arch Linux, should work on all major Linux distros.

 A simple and efficient tool to update Discord on Linux systems, designed to fix the "lucky day" update issue.

 ## Features